Jack Jersey: Return

 Music was much too appealing and he decided to give it a try again.
 He changed his approach and started working as a producer and composer for a record company.
 After teaming up with Henk Voorheijen he got a contract with Polydor Records for 500 Dutch Guilders a month.
 His first hit Oh...Antoinette was released by Leo den Hop.
 One of the following hits was Gina Lollobrigida (about the so called actress).
 He released Sofia Loren (1970) on a single.
 Both songs were recorded by the singer Ray Miller (Rainer Müller) as well who had two hits with them in Germany.

-In 1971 De Nijs recorded Blame It On The Summersun under the artist name Ruby Nash.
+In 1971, De Nijs recorded Blame It on the Summersun under the artist name Ruby Nash.
 This was his first English language recording.
 He started his own production company, and Henk Voorheijen participated for business matters.
 Meanwhile, he was father of a son and a daughter who he, however, hardly saw.

 Jack Jersey

 A couple of singles later he changed his name to Jack Jersey and continued singing in English.
 Jersey refers to the British island near France.
 It heralded a successful period in his music career, with some international hits.

 His first English single I'm Calling (1973) was declared Alarm Disc at Radio Veronica and became his first major hit in the Netherlands and Belgium.
-Hits that followed were In The Still Of The Night, Papa Was A Poor Man and Blue Brown Eyed Lady.
+Hits that followed were In The Still of the Night, Papa Was A Poor Man and Blue Brown Eyed Lady.
 His biggest hit was Sri-Lanka ...
 My Shangri-La that charted in the Netherlands, Belgium, Germany, Switzerland and Austria.

 In 1973 he was member of the group Brabants Bont, with artists like Yvonne de Nijs, Leo den Hop, Jan Boezeroen en Wil de Bras.
-In 1974 his album In The Still Of The Night peaked at #3 in the album top of Radio Hilversum 3.
+In 1974 his album In The Still of the Night peaked at No. 3 in the album top of Radio Hilversum 3.